This was always about more than a book...

 And that journey, still unfolding, is changing everything for me…

-Trent Sheppard is a teacher, writer, and Alpha New England's chaplain for college students.
+Trent Sheppard leads Alpha New England's ministry for college and university students.
 He lives in East Boston, Massachusetts, with his wife, Bronwyn, and their three children.
 Alongside his work with students, Trent is deeply involved in the life and wellbeing of their local community.